M&C Hotels agrees to sweetened bid from CDL valuing it at two billion pounds

 Cineworld agreed a $3.6 billion reverse takeover of U.S. cinema business Regal Entertainment while online gambling company GVC also disclosed it was holding in-depth talks about a potential 3.9 billion-pound acquisition of bookmaker Ladbrokes Coral.

-In the UK property sector, shopping centers owner Hammerson (HMSO.L) announced a 3.4 billion-pound acquisition of rival Intu Properties.
+In the UK property sector, shopping centres owner Hammerson (HMSO.L) announced a 3.4 billion-pound acquisition of rival Intu Properties.

-A spokesman for M&C investors who were among the opponents of a deal declined to comment.